 BEST SAN JUAN, PUERTO RICO BEACHES

 One thing about San Juan’s beaches (or playas) is that they are extremely varied.
-While some beaches are great for a traditional beach day, others are more appropriate for a sunset stroll and won’t do if you’re looking to swim in the ocean.
-That’s why you’ll need this comprehensive guide.
+While some beaches are great for a traditional beach day while others are more appropriate for a sunset stroll and won’t do if you’re looking to swim in the ocean.
+That’s why you’ll need this comprehensive guide of the best beaches San Juan Puerto Rico has to offer.
 Make sure to check out all of the best San Juan Beach Hotel options HERE as well.

 - Amenities: There are no bathroom facilities here